Lisbon Accommodation - Quick Tips

 See the Parque das Nações guide with recommended hotels.

-When booking a hotel, remember that rates usually depend on the size of the room, the view, and the season.
+When booking a hotel, remember that rates usually depend on the season, the size of the room, and the view.
 Most include breakfast, but always check that when booking.
 The most expensive rooms in Lisbon cost over €250 per night, but the standard 4- or 5-star rooms can be anywhere between €150 and €250.
 Mid-range hotels offer rooms for about €75 to €150, while budget properties never charge over €100, and there can be rates as low as €30 (usually in dorms or in tiny private rooms with shared bathrooms).
 Authorities are strict, so even budget accommodation is clean and with modern facilities.